IanHo2019/DID_Handbook/README.md

 The two authors wrote an information-rich documentation (with a long FAQ part) for their package.
 You can see it by entering `help did_multiplegt` in the command window.

 ### Imputation Estimator for DID
-[Borusyak, Jaravel & Spiess (2023)](https://arxiv.org/abs/2108.12419) propose a finite-sample efficient robust DID estimator using an imputation procedure.
-The imputation-based method is welcomed because
+[Borusyak, Jaravel & Spiess (2023)](https://arxiv.org/abs/2108.12419) propose a finite-sample efficient robust DID estimator using a three-step imputation procedure:
+  1. Run a TWFE model using the non-treated (i.e., never-treated and not-yet-treated) observations only.
+For example, the simplest model is $Y_{it} = \alpha_i + \gamma_t + e_{it}$.
+  2. Extrapolate the model from step 1 to treated observations, and get non-treated potential outcomes $\hat{Y}_it(0)$ for each treated observation.
+  3. Obtain an estimate of the treatment effect $\beta_{it} = Y_{it} - \hat{Y}_{it}(0)$ for each treated observation.
+Take averages of estimated treatment effects to get the aggregate ATTs.

+This imputation-based method is welcomed because
-  1. it is computationally efficient (it only requires estimating a simple TWFE model);
+  * it is computationally efficient (it only requires estimating a simple TWFE model);
-  1. the imputation easily links the parallel trends and no anticipation assumptions to the estimator.
+  * the imputation easily links the parallel trends and no anticipation assumptions to the estimator.

 One of the authors, [Kirill Borusyak](https://sites.google.com/view/borusyak) (University College London), wrote a Stata package `did_imputation` for implementing their imputation approach to estimate the dynamic treatment effects and do pre-trend testing in event studies.
 The basic syntax is:
 ```stata